sejaltech/HTML-CSS-Mini_Project/README.md

-# HTML-CSS-Mini_Project

-Travel Blog Website
+🌍 Travel Blog Website
 HTML & CSS Mini Project
 📌 Project Overview

-This repository contains a Travel Blog Website built using HTML and CSS as part of an academic mini project.
+This repository contains a Travel Blog Website developed using HTML5 and CSS3 as part of an academic mini project.
+The website is designed as a multi-page platform that shares travel information, stories, and resources in an organized and visually appealing way.

-The website includes multiple pages such as Home, About, Blog, Books, Contact, Courses, and Destinations that collectively provide a travel information platform.
+It includes several pages such as Home, About, Blog, Books, Contact, Courses, and Destinations, all connected through a clear navigation structure.

-This project focuses on layout design, navigation structure, and responsive styling using HTML5 and CSS3.
+The project emphasizes clean layout design, structured content, and responsive styling using modern web development practices.

 🎯 Objective

-The main objective of this project is to demonstrate practical skills in web development by creating a multi-page website using semantic HTML and organized CSS.
+The primary objective of this project is to demonstrate practical front-end web development skills by building a structured multi-page website using semantic HTML and well-organized CSS.

-This project also helps in understanding how to structure a website and style different components for better user experience.
+This project also helps in:

+Understanding website layout and navigation

+Applying semantic HTML5 elements

+Styling components using CSS3

+Improving user experience through design

 🧑‍💻 Technologies Used

-The website was developed with the following technologies:
+This website was built using:

-HTML5 – For webpage structure and content
+HTML5 – For webpage structure and semantic content

 CSS3 – For styling, layouts, and responsive design

-GitHub – For version control and deployment
+GitHub – For version control and project hosting

 📂 Project Structure

-The repository includes the following files and folders:
+The repository contains:

 index.html – Home page